 There are certainly ways to minimise tax while maximising control and still meeting your objectives.
 Always be cautious about entering a DIY arrangement where you may not be aware of potential pitfalls.

-Annie answers a reader's question about giving money to her daughter.
+Annie answers a reader's question about lending money to her daughter

 Giving a lump sum to your children

 The reasons you would want to do this are obvious.
 You can help them to fly the parental nest with a deposit on a home, or help them to invest in a business.